Henrykarsh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display last 10 lines in passwd
+display first 10 lines in passwd